-Date Summary of Major Resolutions Resolution 4.
+Date Summary of Major Resolutions Resolution Results 4.
 The Company intends to endorse the guarantee for a Mainland China subsidiary 5.
 A Company's invested company intends to endorse the guarantee for a Mainland China subsidiary 6.
 Company's invested companies intend to loan funds to Mainland China subsidiaries 7.
 The Company intends to loan a fund to a subsidiary 8.
 The Remuneration Committee reviews the year-end bonus rules for officers 9.
-2019 Annual Audit Plans Results Mar.
-21,2019 The Status that the Company regularly evaluates the independence of auditor 2018 financial statements and consolidated financial statements.
-Matter of 2019 shareholders' meeting's date, time, location, and agenda Adoption of the shareholders' proposals for 2018 shareholders' meeting Employees' compensation and Directors' remuneration of 2018 Ratify the employees' compensation for officers of 2017 The Company intends to loan a fund to a subsidiary Intercompany loans between Company's subsidiaries The Company's Auditor of financial statements and Audit Fee for 2019 Approved by all attending directors Apr.
-26,2019 9.
-2018 Statement of Internal Control System 1.
-Distribution of 2018 Retained Earnings 2.
-Cash distribution from capital surplus 3.
-Release the Director from non-competition restrictions 4.
-Revise matter of 2018 shareholders' meeting's agenda 5.
-2018 business report and 2019 business plan 6.
-Revise the Company's Article of Incorporation 7.
-Revise the Procedures for Financial Derivatives Transactions 8.
-Revise the Procedures for Acquisition or Disposal of Assets 9.
-The Company intends to loan funds to subsidiaries Approved by all attending directors
+2019 Annual Audit Plans 10.
+The Status that the Company regularly evaluates the independence of auditor resuns 2018 financial statements and consolidated financial statements.
+Matter of 2019 shareholders' meeting's date, time, location, and agenda Adoption of the shareholders' proposals for 2018 shareholders' meeting Employees' compensation and Directors' remuneration of 2018 Ratify the employees' compensation for officers of 2017 The Company intends to loan a fund to a subsidiary Intercompany loans between Company's subsidiaries The Company's Auditor of financial statements and Audit Fee for 2019 2018 Statement of Internal Control System Approved by all attending directors Distribution of 2018 Retained Earnings Cash distribution from capital surplus Release the Director from non-competition restrictions Revise matter of 2018 shareholders' meeting's agenda 2018 business report and 2019 business plan Revise the Company's Article of Incorporation Revise the Procedures for Financial Derivatives Transactions Revise the Procedures for Acquisition or Disposal of Assets The Company intends to loan funds to subsidiaries Approved by all attending directors